jeffvance/glusterfs-hadoop-install/README.txt

 == Overview ==

-  This top-level directory contains files and scripts common to all aspects of preparing glusterfs volumes for Hadoop workloads.
-If the target is fedora or other non Red Hat Storage (RHS) platorms then files under the "glusterfs/" directory will are used.
-If the target is any version of RHS then the glusterfs/ directory is omitted and a version-specific RHS directory (or directories) will be used.
+  This top-level directory contains files and scripts common to both Red Hat
+  Storage (RHS) and to non-RHS targets for the preparation of gluster volumes for Hadoop workloads.
+If the target is fedora or other non-Red Hat Storage (RHS) platorm then files under the "glusterfs/" directory are used.
+If the target platform is RHS then there's more work to do, but the first step is to clone the rhs-hadoop-install repo and read its README file(s).

-  NOTE: for rhs related installs the common files contained in this repo are
-    symlinked to via the FIRST_PREP_REPO.sh script, which *must* be run prior to creating a deployment tarball.

-  The glusterfs-hadoop-install git package consists of common (meaning the same steps needed on both fedora and Red Hat Storage, RHS) scripts and files, plus directories for specific installations.
-There is a fedora/ directory which contains scripts and/or files specific to glusterfs on fedora.
-There is also a rhs/ directory (and sub-directories) which contain files and/or scripts needed to install and optimize RHS on RHEL.

-  It is expected that Red Hat is the main user involved with creating RHS-Hadoop packages which will become available as patches and ultimately as included components of RHS.
-For this case the fedora/ directory is ignored.
-Users installing glusterfs on fedroa will similarly ignore the rhs/ directory, which is the default when install.sh is executed without the "--dirs" command line option.

   When packaging the glusterfs-hadoop-install package for fedora or RHS the goal is to create a tar.gz file containing only the files and sub-directories needed for the target installation.
 This tarball will NOT include all of the